redwoodjs/redwoodjs-com-archive/docs/services.md

 ## More Complex Scenarios

-In our example posts service we probably want to add some role-based authorization to some of the services.
-Since we're using the `requireAuth` function we can pass role checks as usual:
+In our example posts Service, we probably want to add some role-based authorization to some of the Services.
+Since we're using the `requireAuth` function, we can pass role checks as usual:

 ```javascript
 export const beforeResolver = (rules) => {